Auburn-5650-6650-Fall-2023/.github/profile/README.md

-## Welcome! 👋
+# Welcome! 👋

 This Github organization website is for the course **Math 5650/6650** at Auburn University of  ``Fall 2023``.

 The course will emphasize both theories and implementation of the common optimization methods.
-The theory part follows the textbook :closed_book: ``Numerical Optimization`` by Jorge Nocedal and Stephen Wright.
+The theory part follows the textbook

+- :closed_book: ``Numerical Optimization`` by Jorge Nocedal and Stephen Wright.
 We probably will not cover the ``linear programming`` due to the limitation on course hours.
+- :closed_book: ``Convex Optimization`` by by Lieven Vandenberghe and Stephen P. Boyd.
+You may download the book from https://web.stanford.edu/~boyd/cvxbook/bv_cvxbook.pdf.
+We may use this book for references.

-### Prerequisite:
+## Prerequisite:

 - :heavy_check_mark: Linear Differential Equations (2650)
 - :heavy_check_mark: Topics in Linear Algebra (2660)
+- :heavy_check_mark: Any programming language for computing. ``Python``, ``Matlab``, ``Julia`` are highly preferred.

+## Assignments:

 ### Bi-weekly submissions:

-- Basic theory problems
+- :pencil2: Basic theory exercises
-- Coding projects
+- :computer: Optimization projects

 ### Final Group Projects:

+The final group project evaluation consists of two parts.

+- :notebook_with_decorative_cover: Project Report (LaTEX mandatory, template will be provided)
+- :microphone: Presentation (15 minutes + 5 minutes Q&A)

+### Grades

+- Bi-weekly submissions: 70%
-- TBA
+- Final Project: 30%

 <!--